Your Filing Fines Are Adding Up

 HMRC, late Company Tax Return

 Separately, HMRC charges its own escalating penalties for a late Company Tax Return (the CT600), on top of any interest on Corporation Tax paid late.
-The later penalties are a percentage of your unpaid tax, so they can dwarf the fixed amounts.
+The 6 and 12 month charges are a percentage of the Corporation Tax unpaid at the deadline, so they can dwarf the fixed amounts.

 - 1 day late: £200